mongodb-developer/kotlin-driver-quick-start/Readme.md

 ```

 Hardcoding `connectionString` isn't a good approach and can lead to security risk or inability to provide role based
-access,etc. To avoid such issue and follow the best practices we will be using environment variables for simplicity, but other common approaches are
+access,etc. To avoid such issue and follow the best practices and simplicity, we will be using environment variables but other common
-use of Vault, build configuration variable, CI/CD environment variable and many more.
+approaches are use of Vault, build configuration variable, CI/CD environment variable and many more.

 To add environment variables use `Modify run configuration` that can be found by right-clicking on the file.